Bartallama3D/website/_products/15-toyota-valentine-one-gen2.md

 name: Bartallama3D™ Radar Holder for Valentine One Gen2 compatible with some Toyota Vehicles
 cost: "30.00"
 image_thumbnail: thumb.jpg
-description: Mount for a Valentine One Gen2 for a Toyota Vehicle
+description: Mount for a Valentine One Gen2 for some Toyota Vehicles
 etsy_link:
 amazon_link:
 instruction_pdf: